cocos3d/cocos3d/README.md

 -----------------------------

 Cocos3D is compatible with `Cocos2D 3.2, 3.1, 3.0, 2.2` and `2.1`, when using programmable-pipeline
-OpenGL ES 2.0 under iOS and Android, or OpenGL under OSX.

-Cocos3D is compatible with `Cocos2D 1.1`, when using fixed-pipeline OpenGL ES 1.1 under iOS and Android.
+OpenGL ES 2.0 under iOS and Android, or OpenGL under OSX, and is compatible with `Cocos2D 1.1`, when using fixed-pipeline OpenGL ES 1.1 under iOS and Android.

 > **Note:** `Cocos3D 2.0` is not compatible with `Cocos2D 3.3` and above, as substantial changes
 > to integration design were made in `Cocos2D 3.3`.
 Development of `Cocos3D 3.0` is underway,
 > which will provide exciting new features, and compatibility with future versions of Cocos2D.
 > `Cocos3D 3.0` will not retain compatibility with versions of Cocos2D earlier than `Cocos2D 3.3`,
-> and will no longer support OpenGLES 1.1.
+> and will not support OpenGLES 1.1.

 The demo apps within the Cocos3D distribution are pre-configured to use `Cocos2D 3.2.1`.
 To build and run the demo apps with a different version of Cocos2D, follow the steps described here: